 A number of theories have been put forward to explain away accounts of both sightings of the creature itself and the sense of fear is seems to cause in those nearby.
 One of the most popular and convincing ones to explain stories of a tall, humanoid figure is the documented phenomena of Brocken spectres.

-Named for the mountain in Germany where they were observed and documented by scientist and Lutheran pastor Johann Silberschlag in 1780, Brocken spectres are caused by being magnified and cast against clouds or fog.
-Mountains with a relatively gentle slopes, like both Brocken and Ben Macdui, present ideal conditions for the phenomena to manifest, with sun shining on the backs of descending climbers throwing an elongated shadow onto the mists ahead of them.
-Moonlight or a torch will produce the same effect in the right conditions.

-Ben Macdui sits in the Cairngorms National Park and is inhabited by a diverse range of wildfire, including large numbers of deer as well as Scotland’s rapidly disappearing population of wildcat.
-Many reports of footsteps, shifting stones and other strange noises are likely produced by unseen animals.
-Fluctuating temperatures can also cause rocks to split and crack as ice forms in crevices, sometimes triggering rock falls and other movement among the dense scree slopes.
-The sense of dread and morbidity felt by many witnesses could also be attributed to illusions caused by cold, fatigue or low oxygen levels, while the remote, desolate nature of the mountain can easily conjure feelings of fear or loneliness in visitors.

-As with any potential cryptozoology species or supernatural manifestation, it is unlikely we will ever have a definitive answer to what haunts the peak of Ben Macdui.
-Many mountaineers are drawn to the Cairngorms, as bleak and forboding as they are picturesque.
-As they do, reports of encounters with Am Fear Liath Mòr continue, and the legend of a strange being hidden in the mists persists.

-Final | A number of theories have been put forward to explain away accounts of both sightings of the creature itself and the sense of fear is seems to cause in those nearby.
-One of the most popular and convincing ones to explain stories of a tall, humanoid figure is the documented phenomena of Brocken spectres.

 Named for the mountain in Germany where they were observed and documented by scientist and Lutheran pastor Johann Silberschlag in 1780, Brocken spectres are caused by shadows being magnified and cast against clouds or fog.
 Mountains with a relatively gentle slopes, like both Brocken and Ben Macdui, present ideal conditions for the phenomena to manifest, with sun shining on the backs of descending climbers throwing an elongated shadow onto the mists ahead of them.
 Moonlight or a torch will produce the same effect in the right conditions.

 Ben Macdui sits in the Cairngorms National Park and is inhabited by a diverse range of wildlife, including large numbers of deer as well as Scotland’s rapidly disappearing population of wildcat.
 Many reports of footsteps, shifting stones and other strange noises are likely produced by unseen animals.
 Fluctuating temperatures can also cause rocks to split and crack as ice forms in crevices, sometimes triggering rock falls and other movement among the dense scree slopes.
 The sense of dread and morbidity felt by many witnesses could also be attributed to illusions caused by cold, fatigue or low oxygen levels, while the remote, desolate nature of the mountain can easily conjure feelings of fear or loneliness in visitors.

 As with any potential cryptozoology species or supernatural manifestation, it is unlikely we will ever have a definitive answer to what haunts the peak of Ben Macdui.
 Many mountaineers are drawn to the Cairngorms, as bleak and forboding as they are picturesque.
 As they do, reports of encounters with Am Fear Liath Mòr continue, and the legend of a strange being hidden in the mists persists.